TransUnion’s Trended Data to Support Fannie Mae Mortgage Initiative

 TransUnion (NYSE:TRU), the first credit reporting agency to bring trended consumer credit data to market with its CreditVision® suite of solutions, applauds Fannie Mae’s decision to utilize this enhanced information in the assessment of mortgage applicants.
 While details of Fannie Mae’s plan are still forthcoming, their use of trended credit data, starting in mid-2016, has the potential to benefit mortgage borrowers by providing Fannie Mae and mortgage lenders a more comprehensive view of a borrower’s historical credit performance.

 “CreditVision is an innovation that has had a dramatic impact on how lenders utilize credit information within their lending strategies.
 The use of trended credit data by mortgage lenders has the potential to help millions of people access the opportunities that lead to a better quality of life,” said Jim Peck, TransUnion’s president and chief executive officer.
-“As a global leader in risk and information solutions, we recognize the importance and benefits of using information for good.”
+“As a global leader in risk and information solutions, we recognize the importance and benefits of using Information for GoodSM.”

 A recent TransUnion analysis found that the use of trended data can potentially impact vast numbers of consumers in the housing market through better pricing and access to mortgage loans.
 TransUnion research indicates that the percentage of consumers in the Super Prime risk tier, who generally have the greatest access to new loans at the lowest pricing, would increase from 12% of the population to nearly 21%.